Loch Ness Monster: Explanations

 A number of explanations have been suggested to account for sightings of the creature.
 According to Ronald Binns, a former member of the Loch Ness Phenomena Investigation Bureau, there is probably no single explanation of the monster.
-Binns wrote two sceptical books, the 1983 The Loch Ness Mystery Solved, and his 2017 The Loch Ness Mystery Reloaded.
+Binns wrote two skeptical books, the 1983 The Loch Ness Mystery Solved, and his 2017 The Loch Ness Mystery Reloaded.
 In these he contends that an aspect of human psychology is the ability of the eye to see what it wants, and expects, to see.
 They may be categorised as misidentifications of known animals, misidentifications of inanimate objects or effects, reinterpretations of Scottish folklore, hoaxes, and exotic species of large animals.
 A reviewer wrote that Binns had "evolved into the author of ... the definitive, skeptical book on the subject".
 Binns does not call the sightings a hoax, but "a myth in the true sense of the term" and states that the "'monster is a sociological ... phenomenon. ...After 1983 the search ... (for the) possibility that there just might be continues to enthrall a small number for whom eye-witness evidence outweighs all other considerations".

 Misidentification of known animals

 Eels

-A large eel was an early suggestion for what the "monster" was.
+A large European eel was an early suggestion for what the "monster" was.
 Eels are found in Loch Ness, and an unusually large one would explain many sightings.
 Dinsdale dismissed the hypothesis because eels undulate side to side like snakes.
 Sightings in 1856 of a "sea-serpent" (or kelpie) in a freshwater lake near Leurbost in the Outer Hebrides were explained as those of an oversized eel, also believed common in "Highland lakes".

 From 2018 to 2019, scientists from New Zealand undertook a massive project to document every organism in Loch Ness based on DNA samples.
 Their reports confirmed that European eels are still found in the Loch.
 No DNA samples were found for large animals such as catfish, Greenland sharks, or plesiosaurs.
 Many scientists now believe that giant eels account for many, if not most of the sightings.